-If an option is in the money, traders will usually be able to participate in market moves with a smaller investment than they would if they simply bought or sold the underlying security.
+When an option is in the money, the power of leverage really comes into play for traders.
+They will usually be able to participate in market moves with a smaller investment than they would if they simply bought or sold the underlying security.

-For example, let’s say if a trader believes that eBay (Nasdaq: EBAY) will move sharply higher after it announces its quarterly earnings, the trader can buy 100 shares of EBAY for an investment of about $5,000 if the stock is trading at $50 a share.
+For example, let’s saya trader believes that eBay (Nasdaq: EBAY) will move sharply higher after it announces its quarterly earnings.
+The stock is currently trading for $60 per share.
+The trader can buy 100 shares of EBAY for an investment of about $6,000.

-An in-the-money option would be any call with a strike price less than $50.
-If the trader bought a call with a strike price of $45 with 60 days until expiration that was trading at $5.75, they would be able to invest only $575 and would still be likely to participate in 100% of EBAY’s gains if the stock moves above $50.75.
+An in-the-money option would be any call with a strike price less than $60.
+So let’s say the trader bought a call with a strike price of $55 with 60 days until expiration.
+It was trading at $5.75 at the time of purchase, so they would be able to invest only $575.
+In this scenario, the trader should still be able to participate in 100% of EBAY’s gains if the stock moves above $60.75.

-If EBAY reaches $55, the trader who bought 100 shares of the stock would make $500, ignoring transaction costs, for a 10% return on their investment.
-A trader buying an in-the-money call for $5.75 would earn $4.25 per share as the option would have $10 of intrinsic value, again ignoring transaction costs, and realize a return of 74% on their much smaller investment.
+If EBAY reaches $66, the trader who bought 100 shares of the stock would make $600.
+That’s a 10% return on their investment.
+A trader buying an in-the-money call for $5.75 would earn $4.25 per share (or $425).
+The option would have $11 of intrinsic value, again ignoring transaction costs, and realize a return of 74% on their much smaller investment.

 Why It Matters To Traders

 In-the-money options allow a trader to profit from a market move with a relatively small investment.
-This strategy also limits risk since the trader who buys an option cannot lose any more than the initial cost of the option.
+This strategy also limits risk, since the trader cannot lose any more than the initial cost of the option.

-Sellers of options do face unlimited risk and their maximum gains will usually be limited to the amount they receive in premium.
+Options sellers do face unlimited risk (theoretically).
+And their maximum gains will usually be limited to the amount they receive in premium.
 A seller may be motivated to sell an in-the-money call option when they believe a decline is likely and they want to capture the premium.